Creating And Editing Label Layouts

 Bottom Margin Percentage Of Page

 Some sheets of labels have the last row of labels offset from the bottom of the page.
 That is, there is some space at the bottom of each page of labels after the last row of labels ends.
 This space is intended to compensate for the inability of most printers to print to the very bottom of each sheet of labels.
-However, if there is not enough blank space allotted after the last row of labels, printing may actually end after the last row of labels.
+However, if there is not enough blank space allotted after the last row of labels, printing may actually end past the last row of labels.
 When this is the case, the Bottom Margin Percentage of Page value should be set to a number large enough to allow your printer to "push up" the labels on the page.
-If your labels end to high, with the information beginning before the last row of labels, then you might decrease this number to compensate and move the labels down on the page.
+If your labels end too high, with the information on the last row of labels not printing fully, then you might decrease this number to compensate and allow more lines of text to print on the last row of labels.
 Use this setting in conjunction with the Top Margin Percentage of Page and Label Height Percentage Of Page to align the labels correctly from top to bottom.

 Starting Positions Of Label Columns